top of page

 Boosting the Body’s Own GLP-1

-GLP-1 is the hormone behind the buzz surrounding drugs like Ozempic or Mounjaro, known for regulating blood sugar and reducing appetite.
-Berberine also appears to naturally enhance GLP-1, through mechanisms involving improved gut health, reduced oxidative stress, and restored mitochondrial function in the gut.
-For deeper dive, read:
+GLP-1 is the hormone responsible for the excitement surrounding medications like Ozempic or Mounjaro.
+These drugs are known for regulating blood sugar and reducing appetite.
+Remarkably, berberine also appears to naturally enhance GLP-1 levels.
+It does this through various mechanisms that involve improved gut health, reduced oxidative stress, and restored mitochondrial function in the gut.

 Yang, W.-L., Zhang, C.-Y., Ji, W.-Y., Zhao, L.-L., Yang, F.-Y., Zhang, L., & Cao, X. (2024).
 Berberine metabolites stimulate GLP-1 secretion by alleviating oxidative stress and mitochondrial dysfunction.
 American Journal of Chinese Medicine, 52(1), 253–274. https://doi.org/10.1142/S0192415X24500113

-One of the lesser-known (but intriguing) effects of berberine is its potential role in reducing alcohol cravings.
-In animal studies, it has been shown to decrease the rewarding effects of alcohol, possibly by modulating the brain’s dopamine and opioid systems.
-For deeper dive, read:
+One of the lesser-known but intriguing effects of berberine is its potential role in reducing alcohol cravings.
+In various animal studies, it has shown promise in decreasing the rewarding effects of alcohol.
+This reduction may be due to berberine's ability to modulate the brain's dopamine and opioid systems, making it a fascinating area of research.

 Bhutada, P., Mundhada, Y., Bansod, K., Rathod, S., Hiware, R., Dixit, P., Umathe, S., & Mundhada, D. (2010).
 Inhibitory effect of berberine on the motivational effects of ethanol in mice.
 Progress in Neuro-Psychopharmacology & Biological Psychiatry, 34(8), 1472–1479. https://tinyurl.com/y4r222bz